 Cindy’s Tip: Don’t worry about disputed invoices.
 Chances are, if there’s an issue with an invoice, your department can provide the answers to any questions or dispute matters.
 That’s why it’s important to make it the department’s responsibility to move the questionable invoice in and out of the “Dispute” pile—not the administrator’s.
 The departments will have better insight into whether or not they are satisfied with the work or if a new invoice will be created.
 Until a decision has been made, consider marking the invoice as “Dispute” to avoid accidentally approving it.
 As a best practice, if any of the invoice details change, the invoice in question should be voided.
 A new invoice should be entered into the system to avoid any confusion.

 As invoice approval workflows continue to change with tech times, there are a few things to keep in mind.
 Consider your organization’s vendors, scaling for growth, and keeping up with FinTech trends.
 What may work for your business now may not be what it needs in the next five years.

 Cindy’s Tip: Choose a forward-thinking AP automation solution.
 Many finance departments are now handling purchase orders first.
 When exploring E-Invoicing solutions, consider what your company may need in the near and far future.
-Purchase order (PO) linking is quickly becoming a demand for most organizations.
+Purchase order (PO) linking is quickly becoming a need for most organizations.
 With PO linking, once the PO is approved, there’s no need to go through the automated invoice approval workflow.
 All details automatically match the invoice.
 Simple steps like this save the workday and plenty of headaches.